 17. Order of transfer

-(1) An order of transfer issued by a court of petty sessions pursuant to section 13(a) of the Act shall be in or to the effect of Form 7.
+(1) An order of transfer issued by the Magistrates Court pursuant to section 13(a) of the Act shall be in or to the effect of Form 7.

 (2) An order of transfer issued by the Supreme Court pursuant to section 14(6) of the Act shall be in or to the effect of Form 8.

+[Regulation 17 amended in Gazette 9 May 2008 p.
+1843.]

 18. Request for transfer to Western Australia by imprisoned person

 Where the Attorney General has received from the Attorney General of a participating State, pursuant to section 17 of the Act, a notice in writing that the Attorney General of the participating State has consented to a request made by a person imprisoned in the participating State to be transferred to Western Australia to enable the person to be dealt with according to law, the Attorney General may, before considering the matter, obtain a report from the chief executive officer 2 and the Commissioner of Police on the request.